Lathashree01/ClinicalRE_n2c2/readme.md

 ## Usage

-- training and prediction
+- Training and prediction

-> Please refer to the original page for all details of the parameters, some additional parameters related to LoRA peft are added in this project
+> Please refer to the original page for all details of the parameters, Some additional parameters related to LoRA peft are added in this project
 > [flag details](https://github.com/uf-hobi-informatics-lab/ClinicalTransformerRelationExtraction/wiki/all-parameters)

 ```